Why Accurate Google My Business Listings Are Crucial in the Holiday Season

-We all know how important reputation is online – 54% of consumers consider the star rating to be the most important factor when judging a local business.
-Almost half of consumers look for at least a four-star rating before they even consider parting with their cash.
+We all know how important reputation is online – 56% of consumers consider the star rating to be the most important factor when judging a local business.
+Over half of consumers look for at least a four-star rating before they even consider parting with their cash.

 The Reviews section is one of the first things consumers see when they’re deciding between two competing businesses, so embark on a last-minute push to get some great reviews in before Christmas hits.